ridax67/nordpool-growatt/README.md

 paste the yaml code into it.

-Then you need to create a helper in HA Settings->Helper (2nd from top usually) and click on Helper and click Create helpe amd select Input boolean and name it 'show_table'
+Then you need to create a helper in HA Settings->Helper (2nd from top usually) and click on Helper and click Create helpe and select Input boolean and name it 'show_table'

 Mikael Wahlgren